bright/new-www/content/blog/use-these-7-metrics-to-measure-your-mobile-mvp-success-cheat-sheet-included.md

 <div class="important-info"><div>App Download Rate (%) = (D / C) x 100</div></div>

 This formula measures the percentage of users who completed the download after clicking on the promotion.

+Remember that downloading isn’t everything, though.
+[50% of Android apps are uninstalled within 30 days after the download](https://www.businessofapps.com/news/half-of-android-apps-are-uninstalled-within-30-days-after-download/).
+If your download rates are satisfactory but the number of active users is extremely low you might deal with a **high uninstalled rate**.

+That’s why the app download rate cannot be measured without the retention rate (keep on reading to discover that).

+Tools to track app download rate:

+You can track app downloads using tools provided by well-known mobile app stores: **Google Play Console** for Android apps, and **App Store Connect** for iOS apps.

+### Metric #2: User retention rate

+It measures what **percentage of users continue to use your app after a given period** such as 30 days after app installation.
+User retention rate might be a crucial measurement to see if your product has loyal and engaged customers.

+To calculate the user retention rate, you can use the following formula:

+<div class="important-info"><div>User Retention Rate (%) = \\\[(E - N) / S] x 100 </div></div>

+Where:

+E: The number of users at the end of a specific period (typically, this is the number of users who were active at the beginning of the period).

+N: The number of new users acquired during that period.

+S: The number of users at the start of the period.